-The land north of Azzurra Street is predominantly remnant bushland with dense vegetation and remnants of a concrete retaining wall.
+The land north of Azzurra Street is predominantly remnant bushland with dense vegetation, overgrown plantings from the Atlantis Marine Park, and remnants of a concrete retaining wall.
 The land directly east of the King Neptune Sculpture, which is in the south-west corner, has been cleared as of May 2022.
 This area is mostly fenced off from public access.